Social Learning under Platform Influence: Consensus and Persistent Disagreement: Theoretical Analysis

 for every left agent $i$, every right agent $j$, and all $A_{n} \in C_{\delta,n}$, where $x_{i,n,A_{n}}(t)$ is agent $i$'s opinion at time $t$ when $A_{n} \in C_{\delta,n}$ is the realized adjacency matrix.
 Hence, the polarization between any left and any right agent is increasing.
 The opposite result holds, i.e., polarization is decreasing, for the case that $x_L-x_R > 2b/(2a\beta+b)$. \end{corollary}

-An important parameter in analyzing the convergence of opinions in the stochastic block model that is absent in the two-agent system is $\beta$.
+An important parameter in analyzing the stochastic block model that is absent in the two-agent system is $\beta$.
 Intuitively, a large (small) $\beta$ means that the number of connections between different types of agents is large (small) relative to the number of connections between the same types of agents.
 In terms of analysis, $1/\beta$ plays a similar role to that of the platform's influence parameter $b$.
 Hence, for example, a small $\beta$ typically leads to persistent disagreement equilibrium with high polarization.
 This is intuitive because when the number of connections between different types of agents is relatively small, we would expect polarization to be higher.

 We note that Theorem \ref{Thm:Main} does not imply that the opinions converge for a given realized adjacency matrix $A$.
-In the next section we shed light on convergence of opinions for a fixed adjacency matrix.
+In Section \ref{sec:converge} we shed light on convergence of opinions for a fixed adjacency matrix.